Yourco Logo

 • Evacuate immediately to [designated evacuation center]

-• Take emergency kit, medications, and important documents
+• Take an emergency kit, medications, and important documents

 • Follow [specified evacuation routes]